 The path to unity begins with personal humility and forgiveness.
 The results come directly from God—overflowing blessing.

-Question: What do you think is harder—pride or humility?
+Tell me what you think: What do you think is harder—pride or humility?
 To leave a comment, just click here.